Existence of ghost-eliminating constraints in multivielbein theory: Existence of the tertiary constraints

 Thus, this solution is not acceptable, as it implies that all vielbeins decouple, yielding $\mathcal{N}$ free vielbeins, thereby contradicting our assumption that $u$ \eqref{u} is invertible throughout phase space.

-To preserve the interacting nature of the theory, another set of solutions to $\dot{\C}^I \approx 0$, with $\widetilde{V}\neq 0$, must exist for the theory to be consistent.
-Such solutions exist, as seen from the linear combination,
+To preserve the interacting nature of the theory and retain physical lapses, consistency requires another set of solutions to $\dot{\C}^I \approx 0$ with $\widetilde{V}\neq 0$ and $N_I>0$.
+Such solutions do exist, as seen from the linear combination,

 where the lapse dependence is factored into $\widetilde{V}\neq 0$, implying that $\mathcal{M}_{IJ}=X_I {-} X_J $ must vanish for all $I$ and $J$.
 These constitute $\mathcal{N}{-}1$ equations equivalent to \eqref{c_dot_final}, which can be seen explicitly by writing the matrix equation obtained from \eqref{c_dot_final},